Girls on the Trail

 Spending the afternoon swinging a Pulaski or using a saw on the Whitefish Trail will create a unique opportunity for the girls to build confidence using tools, believe in their ability to complete any task set before them, work as a team, and feel satisfaction from work well done and giving back to our community trail.

-The girls will explore the landscapes around the Whitefish Trail through the lens of a camera, learning photography fundamentals from professional Lindsey Jane Photography.
+The girls will explore the landscapes around the Whitefish Trail through the lens of a camera, learning photography fundamentals from professional photographers.
 Cameras are available if needed.